Published: Jan. 13, 2012

 In this model, patients are joined with a “care partner” who is supported by an oversight team of individuals representing the participating groups.

 Care partners are clinically trained professionals with backgrounds that include nursing (diabetes, geriatric, nutrition), social work, and community health education.
 The oversight team members' broad range of additional training strengthens their ability to make resources available to these patients.

 Patients enrolled in Care Partners are empowered to better understand their health problems, make more effective use of the health care system and improve self-care in order to manage health problems outside of the emergency department and inpatient setting.

-An initial analysis of utilization and readmission data at Durham Regional Hospital and Duke University Hospital revealed that, in some instances, patients were seeking their care at both hospitals, and at times on the same day.
+An initial analysis of utilization and readmission data at Duke Regional Hospital and Duke University Hospital revealed that, in some instances, patients were seeking their care at both hospitals, and at times on the same day.
 Frequency of emergency department visits for some patients exceeded 50 visits in 12 months.

 Through engaging with the patients, the team learned that patients often experienced difficulty in keeping follow-up appointments and getting their prescriptions filled.

 Care Partners seeks to address these issues by voluntarily enrolling residents of Durham County with chronic medical conditions and high risk for medical crisis or recurrent hospitalization.
 The patients are also either enrolled in NC Medicaid or Carolina Access.

 Enrolled patients participate in a three-phase, nine-month intensive program, which includes phone follow-up and home visits.
 Each phase consists of inclusion criteria as well as expected interventions during each phase.

 Key components include assessing current health literacy, building trust and honest communication with patients, and providing consistent education and follow-up.